Use advanced features like plugins, skills, and sub-agents.

 1. Read codebook.md to confirm variable names

-2. Load data/ipeds_panel.csv with read_csv
+2. Load data/raw/complaints-complaints.csv

 3. Profile: nrow, summary, missingness rates